 Although definitely now yesterday's technology, this trusty computer continues to get the job done with nary a complaint.

 This is a small but powerful-for-its-size PC tablet.
 The tablet is a fully functional computer running a windows operating system and should not be confused with the Wacom Drawing Tablet peripheral mentioned elsewhere.

 The 12 inch touch-sensitive screen allows me to sketch directly on it with a special stylus.
 Coupled with installed painting software, this setup works as my take-anywhere sketch pad.
 So very handy.

 Gone are the days of squinting at a single, flickering 15" CRT monitor.
 For my studio computer I now use twin 24" HD flat-screen landscape monitors positioned side by side.
 The color and clarity are exceptional.

 - Monitor 1: Positioned directly in front of me, this monitor is devoted to my canvas and the current work in progress.

 - Monitor 2: Positioned to the right, this monitor displays all my reference images, pallets, and tools.

 To ensure accurate representation of color, professional monitor calibration is an absolute and nonnegotiable necessity for any artist working digitally.
 It is especially so for an artist who outputs his work as high-quality art prints.

 I use Spyder Elite hardware and software to keep my monitors' color consistently accurate.

-A Wacom Intuos Large Pen Tablet is the only drawing/painting input device I've used.
+A large pressure-sensitive Wacom Intuos tablet is the only drawing/painting input device I've used.
 I started with a version 2 tablet and now use a version 4.
 And this really is the magic ingredient that makes "real" painting possible on a computer.